barchart/barchart-ondemand-client-php/README.md

 ```

 #### Free API
-If you're using Barchart's free OnDemand API's, you need to overwrite the host on intialization:
+If you're using Barchart's free OnDemand API's, you need to overwrite the host on initialization:
 ```php
 $ondemand = new Client('YOUR API KEY', ['host' => 'marketdata.websol.barchart.com']);
 ```